The words manager and leader are used interchangeably most of the time, but they are not the same.

 The viewpoint here is “if it’s not broken, don’t fix it.”

-Leaders reject this banal view of the workplace and crave and demand creativity.
+Leaders banal view of the workplace and crave and demand creativity.

 They know that employees thrive when their creative juices are flowing, so they work as a team to come up with a better and more productive way of doing things on a regular basis.